 The Company has not adopted a formal policy on Director Attendance at its Annual Meeting, although all Directors are encouraged to attend and historically most have done so.
-All Directors attended the Company's 2016 Annual Meeting.
+Except for Messrs.
+Milleson and Stokely all Directors attended the Company's 2018 Annual Meeting.